-The University also has a first-year advisor, an international student advisor, and an Aboriginal student advisor available to help with questions and provide information and support.
+The University has a first-year advisor, an international student advisor, an Aboriginal student advisor, and a Black student advisor available to help with questions and provide information and support.
 For more information or to schedule an appointment, see http://studentservices.acadiau.ca/.